-Domestic Agricultural Commercial Industrial Other Current land use (tick all that apply) (give details) Past land use - last 150 years (tick all that apply) Provide details of any surface water present on adjacent land (including drains, ponds, streams and rivers).
-Provide details of a or surface water ab adjacent land (incluboreholes). stractions on er PREVIOUS LAN ID CONTAN IINATION R EPORTS Have any land contamination reports previously been completed for the site?
-Yes No No If 'Yes', please provide a copy of the land contamination report(s) to support your planning application.
-IMPORTED SOIL Do you intend to im forming materials of garden areas, soft I raise ground levels nto the site fo andscaped are r use in Yes 🗌 No 🗌 If 'Yes', please refer to the YALPAG guidance on Verification Requirements for Cover Systems (available to download from most council websites in the region).
-SUSPECTED CONTAMINATION in this form, do you could be present at Based on the information you have provided in this form, do you think that contamination could be present at the site?
-If yes, please provide e details:
+Domestic Agricultural Commercial Industrial Other (give details) Current land use (tick all that apply) Past land use - last 150 years (tick all that apply)

+Provide details of any surface water present on adjacent land (including drains, ponds, streams and rivers).
+Provide details of any groundwater or surface water abstractions on adjacent land (including wells and boreholes).

+PREVIOUS LAND CONTAMINATION REPORTS

+Have any land contamination reports previously been completed for the site?
+Yes 🗌 No 🗌

+If 'Yes', please provide a copy of the land contamination report(s) to support your planning application.

+IMPORTED SOIL

+Do you intend to import any soil or soil forming materials onto the site for use in garden areas, soft landscaped areas or to raise ground levels?
+Yes 🗌 No 🗌 --- ------- ------

+If 'Yes', please refer to the YALPAG guidance on Verification Requirements for Cover Systems (available to download from most council websites in the region).

+SUSPECTED CONTAMINATION

+Based on the information you have provided in this form, do you think that contamination could be present at the site?
+Yes 🗌 No 🗌 If yes, please provide details: